projectchrono/chrono/doxygen/documentation/manuals/chrono/manual_fea.md

 ## 1) Create a ChMesh

-- Create the mesh (do this using std::make_shared, so it will be handled by a shared pointer, and you will not worry about deleting it)
+- Create the mesh (do this using chrono_types::make_shared, so it will be handled by a shared pointer, and you will not worry about deleting it)
 - Add the mesh to a physical system:

 ~~~{.cpp}